KieranBest/KieranBest/README.md

 🏂 Snowboarding

 - 🔭 I’m currently working as a Junior Product Developer but love to create applications/games on the side.
 You can take a look at my creations here on my github profile.
-- 🌱 I'm also working as a freelance web developer, take a look [here](https://www.bestwebdev.co.uk) for my website.
+- 🌱 I'm also working on building my portfolio as a web developer, take a look [here](https://www.bestwebdev.co.uk) for my website.
 - ⚡ Fun fact: Before 2023, I'd never created my own application from scratch without any kind of tutorial/guidance.

 <!--